-Artemio V. Panganiban, Jr., 86, was appointed as an independent director of RCR.
+Artemio V. Panganiban, 87, was appointed as an independent director of RCR.
 He is concurrently an adviser, consultant and/or independent director of several business, civic, non-government and religious groups.
 He also writes a regular column in the Philippine Daily Inquirer.
 He was elected as an independent director of Robinsons Land Corporation from 2008 to 2021.
 He is a retired Chief Justice of the Philippines and was concurrently Chairperson of the Presidential Electoral Tribunal, the Judicial and Bar Council and the Philippine Judicial Academy.
 Prior to becoming Chief Justice, he was Justice of the Supreme Court of the Philippines (1995-2005), Chairperson of the Third Division of the Supreme Court (2004-2005), Chairperson of the House of Representatives Electoral Tribunal (2004-2005), Consultant of the Judicial and Bar Council (2004-2005) and Chairperson of eight Supreme Court Committees (1998-2005).
-He authored thirteen (13) books.
+He authored fourteen (14) books.
 Retired Chief Justice Panganiban obtained his Bachelor of Laws degree, cum laude, from the Far Eastern University and placed 6th in the 1960 bar examination.
 He was conferred the title Doctor of Laws (Honoris Causa) by the University of Iloilo in 1997, the Far Eastern University in 2002, the University of Cebu in 2006, the Angeles University in 2006, and the Bulacan State University in 2006.

-Wilfredo A. Paras, 76, was appointed as a director of RCR.
-He also serves as an independent director in Philex Mining Corporation from 2011 to present and in GT Capital Holdings, Inc. from 2015 to present He is also a trustee and the treasurer of Dualtech Technical Training Foundation Inc. from 2012 to present.
+Wilfredo A. Paras, 77, was appointed as independent director of RCR.
+He also serves as an independent director in Philex Mining Corporation from 2011 to present and in GT Capital Holdings, Inc. from 2015 to 2022.
+He is also Adviser to the Board of Trustees of Dualtech Technical Training Foundation Inc. from 2012 to present.
 From 2011 to 2016, he was also a director of Coconut Oil Mills Group.
+He is currently a Teaching Fellow in Institute of Corporate Directors.
 He has a degree of Bachelor of Science major in Industrial Pharmacy from the University of the Philippines - Diliman in 1969 and obtained a Masters Degree in Business Administration from De la Salle University in 2001.

-Cesar Luis F. Bate, 61, was appointed as an independent director of RCR on September 14, 2021.
+Cesar Luis F. Bate, 62, was appointed as an independent director of RCR on September 14, 2021.
 He is currently the Managing Director of LMN Advisors/Partners, Inc. and the President of Celisons Property, Inc. In 2007 to 2016.
-On November 2021 - Present, he served as Independent Director of ten (10) Sun Life Prosperity Funds namely: Sun Life of Canada Prosperity Bond Fund, Inc., Sun Life Prosperity Dollar Abundance Fund, Inc., Sun Life Prosperity Dynamic Fund, Inc., Sun Life of Canada Prosperity Philippine Equity Fund, Inc., Sun Life Prosperity Philippine Stock Index Fund, Inc., Sun Life Prosperity Peso Starter Fund, Inc., Sun Life Prosperity World Voyager Fund, Inc., Sun Life Prosperity Dollar Wellspring Fund, Inc., and Sun Life Prosperity World Equity Index Feeder Fund, Inc. He was also served as a Board of Trustee in Jose Rizal College.
+On November 2021 - Present, he served as Independent Director of ten (10) Sun Life Prosperity Funds namely: Sun Life of Canada Prosperity Bond Fund, Inc., Sun Life Prosperity Dollar Abundance Fund, Inc., Sun Life Prosperity Dynamic Fund, Inc., Sun Life of Canada Prosperity Philippine Equity Fund, Inc., Sun Life Prosperity Philippine Stock Index Fund, Inc., Sun Life Prosperity Peso Starter Fund, Inc., Sun Life Prosperity World Voyager Fund, Inc., Sun Life Prosperity Dollar Wellspring Fund, Inc., and Sun Life Prosperity World Equity Index Feeder Fund, Inc. He was also served as a Board of Trustee in Jose Rizal College and Metropolitan Museum of Manila from June 2013 - Present.
 He obtained his Bachelor of Science with a major in Management Engineering from the Ateneo de Manila University in 1983.

-Matias G. Raymundo Jr., 38, is the Chief Financial, Chief Risk Officer, and Compliance Officer of RCR.
-Presently, he is the Asst.
+Matias G. Raymundo, Jr., 39, is the Chief Financial, Risk, and Compliance Officer of RCR.
+Presently, he is Asst.
 Vice President for Financial Planning and Analysis of Robinsons Land Corporation.
 He was part of the Robinsons Hotels and Resorts Group of Robinsons Land Corporation as Manager-Revenue Management from 2010-2016, Manager-Revenue and Risk Management from 2017 to 2018, and Officer-in-Charge for Corporate Affairs from 2018 to 2019.
-He obtained his Bachelor of Science in Commerce, major in Management Accounting, Cum Laude, from the Central Philippine University in 2005.
+He obtained his Bachelor of Science in Commerce, major in Management Accounting from the Central Philippine University in 2005.